mbc-engineering/net-pcs/NET/readme.md

 ## Prolog

-This Library will help to integrate with the Process Control System (PCS) on a .Net platform with TwinCat 3.1 over a ADS router.
+This Library will help to interact with the Process Control System (PCS) on a .Net platform with TwinCat 3.1 over a ADS router.
 There are some default exchange logic and structures for reuse.
 This Library will help you on PLC side on some point.
 Example on handling PCS commands.

 ## Packages